kaplayjs/kaplay-site/guides/en/0_making_your_first_game/0_creating_your_first_game.md

 if currently landed on a platform.
 Now our game is slightly more physically correct.

-Bean loves challanges.
+Bean loves challenges.
 Let's start adding in obstacles to jump over!
 Time to build a game object from components again.

 ```js